PowerDNS/pdns/pdns/recursordist/docs/lua-config/protobuf.rst

   .. versionadded:: 4.2.0

+  Send protocol buffer messages to a server for incoming queries and/or outgoing responses.
+The client address may be masked using :func:`setProtobufMasks`, for anonymization purposes.

   :param string server: The IP and port to connect to
   :param table options: A table with key: value pairs with options.